import logging

 sorting the unique values produced during aggregation or stats computation.

-:param drop_na_values: If True, NA/null values will be silently dropped from the encoding map.
+drop_na_values: If True, NA/null values will be silently dropped from the

-:return: A callable that takes a set of unique values and returns a dictionary
+A callable that takes unique values and returns an encoding map.

 """